Budget improves long‑term outlook, but inflation fight left to the RBA

 Economy

-Capital gains tax is back in the news again.
-What is it, where did it come from, and what's behind this latest discussion?
+Capital gains tax (CGT) is back in the news again.
+What is it, where did it come from, and what has the government announced in the 2026-27 federal budget?

 Media resources & contact information